-- Staff should dress professionally for the position in which they were hired (i.e. jeans in the ag department, shorts in the gym, professional dress in the classroom) - Dresses and all outer garments shall fit properly and be of an acceptable length - No shorter than 3 inches above knee - Excessively tight clothes are unacceptable - Leggings must be covered with an outer garment that is appropriate length - No low cut, provocative, see through blouses, off the shoulder, halter style, tank tops, or clothing revealing midriff. - All sleeveless tops must cover undergarments tops - Shorts and hats for employees are acceptable ONLY during PE and/or athletics, and principal approved events - Jeans and Miller Grove t-shirts/spirit shirts may be worn Thursdays, teacher in-service days, or days designated by the principal. - Hair is to be neatly trimmed, clean, and well-groomed.
+- Staff should dress professionally for the position in which they were hired. - Dresses and all outer garments shall fit properly and be of an acceptable length - o No shorter than 3 inches above knee - Excessively tight clothes are unacceptable - Leggings must be covered with an outer garment that is appropriate length - No low cut, provocative, see through blouses, off the shoulder, halter style, tank tops, or clothing revealing midriff. - All sleeveless tops must cover undergarments tops - Shorts and hats for employees are acceptable ONLY during AG, PE, and/or athletics, and principal approved events - Jeans and Miller Grove t-shirts/spirit shirts may be worn Thursdays, teacher in-service days, or days designated by the principal. - Hair is to be neatly trimmed, clean, and well-groomed.
 It should not cover eyes or impair vision - No extreme color variations - Facial hair should be kept neatly trimmed, clean, and well-groomed - Earrings are the ONLY visible piercings allowed - No beach/bath flip flops - No slippers/house shoes - Tattoos must be covered at all times.